amitchandhok7/Coffee-Sales-Analysis/README.md

 I downloaded a sample dataset from Kaggle.com to help me simulate what it would look like to track the coffee sales.
 Theres a few things I hope to answer from this simulation to help me decide what products I need in my future store:

 1. Which product sells the most?
-2. What day and time yields the highest traffic?
+2. What day yields the highest traffic?
+What item is popular on that day?
-3. Is there a certain day that sells the most of one product and a different day for a different product?
-For example coffee sells on money but lattes sell over the weekend?
-4. How many bakery items should I leave on the shelf per day?
+3. How many bakery items should I leave on the shelf per day?

 To answer these questions, I emplyed the following tools:
 - SQL
 - Tableau

+From conducting this analysis, I found that:
+- Large Hot Chocolates are the most sold item at the cafe, with sales peaking in the winter months.
+- Friday's are the most popular day throughout the year, with espressos being the most popular choice.
+- On average, 128 bakery items sell in a day

+Based on this research, I would advise the cafe to frequently stock their hor chocolates, especially during the winters.
+However, it is important to cater to the crowd on Fridays by having coffee beans ready for espressos.
+At the same time, the cafe has perishable items that need to be managed efficiently to reduce waste.
+By stocking around 128 food items, they can be sure to serve all their customers.

 To further investigate this analysis, I would look at inventory turnoverby connecting this analysis to supplier data and see how to schedule inventory restocking.

+Thank you for reading through my analysis.

+Amit